Disentanglement as Identifiable Pushforward Factorisation: Disentanglement

-\keypoint{Dropping diagonality} To emphasize that disentanglement depends on diagonal posteriors, we consider \textit{full} posterior LVAEs, where $\mR\cl\ne\mI$ in general.
-The above argument follows except that columns $\vr^i$ of $\mR$ in $\gZ$ map to independent $\vu^i$ directions in $\gX$.
-Meanwhile, standard basis vectors in $\gZ$ map in directions $\vu^{i\top}\!\mR$, which are arbitrary with respect to $\vu^i$ directions.
-Hence axis-aligned traversals in latent space correspond to several \textit{entangled} components $u_i$ changing in generated samples.
-We demonstrate this empirically in \Figref{fig:linear_results} (see caption for details).
+\keypoint{Dropping diagonality} To highlight the role of \textit{diagonal} posteriors we consider \textit{full} posterior LVAEs where $\mR\cl\ne\mI$ in general (\Eqref{eq:ppca-posterior}).
+The above argument follows except that (a) columns $\vr_i\clin\gZ$ of $\mR$ map to independent $\vu_i$ directions in $\gX$; and (b) standard basis vectors in $\gZ$ map to $\vu_i^{\top}\!\mR$ directions, arbitrary with respect to independent features along $\vu_i$.
+Axis-aligned traversals in latent space thus correspond to varying \textit{entangled} combinations of (not distinct) features.
+This is shown empirically in \Figref{fig:linear_results} (see caption for details).